jj1bdx/airspy-fmradion/README.md

 ### For SSB

-* Filter method applied by shifting 0 - 3kHz to 3 - 6kHz (when sampling frequency is 12kHz)
+* Filter method applied by shifting 0 - 3kHz to 12 - 15kHz (when sampling frequency is 48kHz)
-* SSB filter: designed for 3 to 6kHz, BW 2.4kHz, from 3.3 to 5.7kHz
+* Applied AM narrow filter option + 12kHz shifting up/down to remove the unnecessary sideband
 * Use `-f narrow` option

 ### For CW

 * Pitch: 500Hz
-* Filter width: +- 250Hz
+* Filter width: +- 400Hz

 ### For NBFM